 We innovate continuously and keep abreast of rapid technology advancement and changing customer needs.
 We bring the latest and the best services and experience to our customers.
 This is done through driving innovation at both our core businesses and new technology through partnerships and organic innovation.
-We are dedicated to continuous surface engineering research with emphasis on improvements of coatings' quality and application for specific industrial applications - through materials research, modification of micro-structural surface properties and process innovation to achieve new applications and markets.
+We are dedicated to continuous surface engineering research with emphasis on improvements of coatings' quality and application for specific industrial applications - through materials research, modification of microstructural surface properties and process innovation to achieve new applications and markets.
 This is essential to the success and sustainability of our business.

-In FY2021, we continue to develop the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
+In FY2022, we continue to develop the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
 We also led the most advanced precision cleaning and coating for the next generation memory wafer process in both Taiwan and Singapore.

-In FY2021, our R&D team continue to research and develop more environmentally friendly methods for our chemical management, coating and cleaning process, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.
+In FY2022, our R&D team continued to strengthen our innovation platform and value creation and increase research and development activities linked to solving sustainability challenges, including climate change and pollution control.
+Our R&D team also continued to research and develop more specialized capabilities and environmentally friendly methods for our chemical management, coating, and cleaning processes, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.

 Our sustainability development efforts have been continuously devoted to the environmental safety management; and the related innovation projects were designed to effectively reduce occupational hygiene risk, improve workplace environments and employee health management.
-We have successfully established an automated cleaning system which significantly reduces employees' exposure to hazardous substances.
+We have successfully established an automated cleaning system which significantly reduces the employees' exposure to hazardous substances.
 For our effort, our subsidiary Ares Green Technology Corporation received an award from a major customer on the Supply Chain Environment, Safety and Health for our outstanding efforts.